Beit-El & Hevron

 The first option of prayer is suggested by the Targum Onkeles, but the second approach is amplified by the school of the Radak and Ramban.

-“He called out in God’s name, meaning that he invited the local inhabitants … to come to his altar and he appealed to them that it was worthwhile serving the God to which he had built the altar rather than the gods which they worshipped.
+“He called out in God’s name, meaning that he invited the local inhabitants … to come to his altar and he appealed to them that it was worthwhile serving the God to which he had built the altar rather than the gods which they worshiped.
 He converted many people to his faith, as we see that twice he called out in the name of God at that specific location.
 Possibly he assessed that the people there were open to change and repentance.”
 (Radak)

 Avram was interested in influencing the locals.
 Discerning a window of opportunity amongst the local tribes, he created a religious centre to spread knowledge of God and invited the local inhabitants to come and learn and hear about monotheism.
 Possibly this can explain the emphasis of the text that Avram pitched his TENT, and also the location, BETWEEN two cities.
 Avram was creating a new centre, a magnet for thirsty souls, a place for people to come and learn about monotheism.
 His tent was the Beit Midrash and he deliberately pitched his tent between towns to appeal to a wider audience and maybe so as not to stir up local animosities.